olaviinha/FinnStonks/README.md

 ### Settings

-`pepm.js` contains a number of settings at the beginning of the file.
+`finnstonks.js` contains a number of settings at the beginning of the file.
 Most should be pretty self-explanatory.
 Some settings that may not be self-explanatory:

+- `var includeCashouts = true|false`: set to true if you want to take into account profits or losses you have made with previously owned stocks, that you have completely cashed out and no longer own.
+If false, any such assets are ignored in all calculations.
 - `var effectiveDate = 'first'|'last'`: date to display if you have purchased shares of the same company on multiple occasions.
 - `var alarmLimit = -1`: limit used to determine how many percent a stock can drop every day for 3 consecutive days before alarm styling is triggered.
-- `var includeLiquidations = true|false`: Include or exclude any profits or losses through previous sales of stocks in the _change_ and _total_ values.
-If set to `false`, sale events (lines under `# SELLS` in `stocks.txt`) will only correct the numbers and values of your holdings.
 - `var refreshInterval = 3`: interval in hours in which everything on page is auto-refreshed using real-time market prices.
 Set to `999999` or so if you don't want the page to auto-refresh at all.
 - **Below** settings, you can find `var mockData = false;`.
 Set it to `true` when you do any development, such as styling or modify the Javascript.
 When `mockData` is `true`, data is mocked instead of fetched from Bloomberg's APIs.
 This way no API calls are consumed during development, when you probably refresh the page many times.